Our Model in Detail

 Democratic justice empowers our students to advocate for themselves and others.

 Our democratic justice system empowers our students to find their voice as individuals and as part of the community.
-They quickly change roles from defendant to plaintiff to juror.
 In a matter of minutes, they can go from rule breakers to rule enforcers to rule makers.
 They learn to look out for one another and for our system as a whole.

 Empowerment is at the heart of what students learn at our school.
 Regardless of how it is expressed by the individual, all students learn to respect their inner urge for justice, responding to the call of the question, “If I am not for myself, then who will be?”
 This then leads to a further expansion into supporting justice for the school and even the wider community.